DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 Imagine that you have a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server).
-You want to do something unsafe, e.g. set up a system with major security holes, so that you can test skills of your "friend" who claims to be *ultra haxor, hacked the whole neighborhood*.
+You want to do something unsafe, e.g. set up a system with major security holes, so that you can test the skills of your "friend" who claims to be *ultra haxor, hacked the whole neighborhood*.

 Well, that's what I wanted to do on my VPS provided by [AlphaVPS](https://alphavps.com/index.html).
 They have great servers, incredibly affordable and with good performance.
 Unfortunately,